 1. Find Your Style

 There’s no shortage of artwork available online.
-Whether you’ve recently completed a remodel of your forever home, or your only contribution has been the paint color on the walls of your rental, it’s worth taking a moment to consider the mood you’re looking to evoke in your bathroom.
+Whether you’ve recently completed a remodel of your forever home, or your only contribution has been the paint color on the walls of your rental, it’s worth taking a moment to consider the mood you’re looking to evoke or enhance in your bathroom.
 Are you looking to tee up a soothing, spa-like aura?
-Or are you more partial to a preppy and playful bath that’s rife with color and pattern?
-What about a charming and rustic retreat peppered with nature-inspired accents?
+Or are you more partial to a preppy and playful bath that’s colorful and rife with pattern?
+What about creating a charming and rustic retreat peppered with nature-inspired accents?
 Take note of what speaks to you.

 2. Choose Your Medium